stephencwelch/dsgo-dl-workshop-summer-2020/README.md

 ## 3. The Data
 In this workshop, we'll be working with the [MVTech AD](https://www.mvtec.com/company/research/datasets/mvtec-ad/) dataset.
 This is a terrific computer vision dataset, focused on anomaly detection in manfuacturing.
+The dataset is primarily intended for unsupervised anomaly detection, but can be used in supervised deep learning appraoches as well.

 ![](graphics/mvtech_overview.png)